-Firstly, dental hygienists are already focused on the face with prior training in facial anatomy, making them a perfect fit for aesthetic medicine.
-Second, the role of a dental hygienist requires meticulous attention to detail.
-Third, dental hygienists have a very “up close and personal” relationship with their patients and are typically highly skilled at managing patient interactions and helping them feel comfortable and at ease.
+Firstly, dentists are already focused on the face with prior training in facial anatomy, making them a perfect fit for aesthetic medicine.
+Second, the role of a dentist requires meticulous attention to detail.
+Third, dentists have a very “up close and personal” relationship with their patients and are typically highly skilled at managing patient interactions and helping them feel comfortable and at ease.

 With its focus on the health and appearance of the lower face means that dental patients are already primed for aesthetic treatments for the following concerns:

 - Peau d’Orange: Patients often present to dental practices with complaints of peau d’orange, or “orange skin,” the medical name for the dimples, divots, and ripples that can appear on the chin.
 These characteristics are caused by a chronic contraction of the mentalis muscle, but Botox injections can easily and effectively treat them.

 - Mental creases, marionette lines, and jowl formation: Both Botox and dermal fillers can each soften or erase the horizontal crease and volume loss that can form and deepen beneath the mouth with age.
 These products can also replace chin volume, improve marionette lines and restore youthful jaw contours.

 - Lip enhancement: With its focus on the mouth, lip enhancement is among the most complementary procedures dental hygienists can offer.
 Dentists can do lip fillers and Botox separately or in conjunction to create many different lip styles.